BV-BRC/BV-BRC-Docs/docroot/tutorial/genome_annotation/genome_annotation.md

 Contigs  must be submitted to the annotation service.
 Submitting a read file will not work.
 Researchers can upload a contig file that was generated in BV-BRC, or one that they have assembled independently.

-1. If an assembly was generated in BV-BRC or PATRIC, the contigs can be selected by clicking on the down arrow at the end of the text box.
+1. If an assembly was generated in BV-BRC (or PATRIC), the contigs can be selected by clicking on the down arrow at the end of the text box.
 This will show the contig files that are available.
 ![Figure 11](./images/Picture11.png "Figure 11")

 2. If the name is not easily seen, begin typing the name in the text box.
 The search function will start looking for names that match the text that is entered.
 ![Figure 12](./images/Picture12.png "Figure 12")

-3.Clicking on the appropriate name will fill the text box.
+3. Clicking on the appropriate name will fill the text box.
 ![Figure 13](./images/Picture13.png "Figure 13")

 4. If an assembly has been generated outside of the BV-BRC or PATRIC, click on the folder at the end of the text box.
 If you want to upload data directly to your home directory, click on the icon with the arrow pointing up.
 This opens up a pop-up window where the files for upload can be selected.
 Click on the icon with the arrow pointing up.